 Dance with our friends from TWIRL!

 Students will have a blast in this introduction to the world of dance for this 10 week session.
 Each class will include a short dance warmup, an exploration of dance basics, and cool choreography that will be performed for family and friends on the last class of the fall session.
 No dance wear is required.
 Students can dance in whatever is comfortable and allows for free movement.
 Beginners are welcome.
 Maximum 12 students.
-Grades K-3 on Mondays and Grades 3-5 on Wednesdays.
+Grades K-3 on Mondays.

 Girls go Full STEAM Ahead!
 Science, Technology, Engineering, Art/Design, and Math are at the forefront of innovation and economic growth in the 21st century.
 We will start with all the different ways of getting generators to spin and how that makes electricity.
 Next, we’ll explore how that becomes useful to us with circuits, storage, and finally our project: a Frankenstein candy dispenser!
 Maximum 6 girls.
 Grades 3—5.